Wattle and daub: History

+Wattle

 The wattle is made by weaving thin branches (either whole, or more usually split) or slats between upright stakes.
 The wattle may be made as loose panels, slotted between timber framing to make infill panels, or made in place to form the whole of a wall.
 In different regions, the material of wattle can be different.
 For example, at the Mitchell Site on the northern outskirts of the city of Mitchell, South Dakota, willow has been found as the wattle material of the walls of the house.
 Reeds and vines can also be used as wattle material.
 The origin of the term wattle describing a group of acacias in Australia, is derived from the common use of acacias as wattle in early Australian European settlements.

+Daub

 Daub is usually created from a mixture of ingredients from three categories: binders, aggregates and reinforcement.
 Binders hold the mix together and can include clay, lime, chalk dust and limestone dust.
 Aggregates give the mix its bulk and dimensional stability through materials such as mud, sand, crushed chalk and crushed stone.
 Reinforcement is provided by straw, hair, hay or other fibrous materials, and helps to hold the mix together as well as to control shrinkage and provide flexibility.
 The daub may be mixed by hand, or by treading – either by humans or livestock.
 It is then applied to the wattle and allowed to dry, and often then whitewashed to increase its resistance to rain.
 Sometimes there can be more than one layer of daub.
 At the Mitchell Site, the anterior of the house had double layers of burned daub.